-Joe Cook is the Sports Director at WAPT in Jackson, MS. He comes to Jackson as a Weekend Sports Anchor at WLTX in Columbia, South Carolina.
+Joe Cook is an award winning Sports Director at WAPT in Jackson, MS. He won the Sports Anchor of the Year Award from the Mississippi Association of Broadcasters.
+He comes to Jackson as a Weekend Sports Anchor at WLTX in Columbia, South Carolina.
 His dream has always been to live and work in an area that has a major sports team.
 Joe is proud to have reported on Clemson football’s national championship and South Carolina women’s basketball national championship, as well as other major league teams.
 Most recently, Joe traveled to Atlanta to cover Super Bowl LIII and Charlotte for the NBA All-Star Weekend.
 Joe’s coverage includes the Women’s Basketball National Championship, Stanley Cup Finals, 2 NCAA men’s tournaments and men’s Final Four, two “Masters” practice rounds, and a first-round and SEC football, covering South Carolina.

 He came to Columbia by way of Fairbanks, Alaska.
 That gave him an experience many sportscasters only dream of.
 He covered dog mushing events like the world-famous mile Iditarod sled dog race, the legendary Midnight Sun Baseball game, WCHA Division I hockey, GNAC Division II athletics, and the unique high school and community sports scene in Alaska which has made him a well-rounded sports journalist.
 Before Alaska, Joe was on the air in Omaha, Nebraska when the Norfolk State Spartans, his alma mater, upset the Missouri Tigers in the 2nd round of the 2012 NCAA men's basketball tournament.
 Joe was the radio color commentator for NSU men's basketball, the play-by-play voice for the women's basketball team, and multimedia talent for the school's official athletic website NSUSpartans.com.